December's Children (And Everybody's): Title and packaging

 The title of the album came from the band's manager, Andrew Loog Oldham (who facetiously credits it to "Lou Folk-Rock Adler" in his liner notes on the back cover).
 According to Jagger, it was Oldham's idea of hip, Beat poetry.
 The front cover photo of the band, by Gered Mankowitz, had previously been used for the UK edition of Out of Our Heads.

 Release and reception

 December's Children (And Everybody's) reached No.4 in the US, where it was certified gold.
-Bassist Bill Wyman quotes Jagger in 1968 calling the record "[not] an album, it's just a collection of songs."
-Accordingly, it is only briefly detailed in Wyman's otherwise exhaustive book Rolling with the Stones.
 The group's second US No.1, Get Off of My Cloud, was the highest-charting single on the album, also a major chart topper in the band's native UK and several other markets.

 In August 2002, the album was reissued in a new remastered CD and SACD digipak by ABKCO Records.
 "Look What You've Done" remains the album's only cut issued in true stereo.